jadudm/FMCtCP/Nick Lynch Loops.md

 ## [Three Programs Using Loops](https://nicklynch10.wordpress.com/2018/03/13/3-new-programs-and-how-to-make-them/)

 We have been working hard in DCS and after we finished out performance we got right back to work.
-Our next assignment is to build 3 more programs on a concept we did not understand fully.
+Our next assignment is to build three more programs on a concept we did not understand fully.
+I decided to pursue loops.
+A loop involves iterating through a process to change something.
+In this example, I use loops to interate through the different pixels and change the pixels color.

-Basic Loops
+### Basic Loops

 The first program I decided to build was a basic loop that changes the active index light to red.
 This is a simple program that shows visually how a loop will work.
 It chooses an index, runs the action then goes to the next index until it is at the maximum value you chose.
 The program could be applicable to a child who wants to interact with a machine with simple buttons.